Best Handling Practices

 Use appropriate tackle for the size and species of fish you’re trying to catch.
 Stay focused when reeling in fish as higher stress levels and often higher mortality rates are associated with longer fight times.

-When the fish gets close, be sure to handle the fish with wet hands.
+When the fish gets close, be sure to handle it with wet hands.
 Using a dry cloth or gloves can remove both slime and scales, both needed for the fish’s health.

 Keep it in the water.